Here’s everything about the shelf life and spoilage of mangoes. Learn how long mangoes last and how can you tell if one is still okay to eat.

 You’ve bought some mangoes for the first time.
-You started unpacking them and realized you don’t know much that about this fruit.
+You started unpacking them and realized you don’t know much about this fruit.
 How long do mangoes last?

 If that’s your experience, don’t worry.
 Mangoes are quite similar to other tropical fruit, like avocados or papayas.
 If you know a thing or two about either, everything below will sound familiar.